PAPPL 1.1, a framework for organizing print output is available

 • Improved simultaneous management of multiple printers.

-• Added support for Windows 10 and 11 platforms.
+• Added platform support Windows 10 and 11.

 Recall that the PAPPL framework was originally designed to support the LPrint printing system and Gutenprint drivers, but can be used to implement support for any printers and drivers when printing on desktop, server and embedded systems.
 PAPPL is expected to help accelerate the advancement of IPP Everywhere technology in place of the classic drivers and make it easier to support other IPP-based programs such as AirPrint and Mopria.